lztossy/crow-imgui/README.md

 # CrowXImGui

-CrowXImGui is a custom application that integrates an ImGui-based user interface with a WebSocket server using the Crow framework.
-It provides a real-time communication interface between the UI and a web client, allowing dynamic interactions and updates.
+CrowXImGui is a custom framework that integrates an ImGui-based user interface with a WebSocket server using the Crow framework.
+Allowing a real-time comm between the UI and a web client for dynamic work

 ## Features
-- **ImGui-based UI**: Customizable and interactive user interface using ImGui.
+- customizable and interactive user interface using imgui framework.
-- **Integrated WebSocket Server**: Real-time communication through WebSocket routes managed by Crow.
+- real-time communication through WebSocket routes managed by Crow.
-- **JSON Communication**: Seamless data exchange between server and client using JSON.
+- data exchange between server and client using JSON.

 ## Requirements
 - Visual Studio 2019 or later